 Once we understood the core difference between Apple iOS and Google Android, we can move on to analyze their pros and cons.

-Apple has a very simple philosophy: all the apps running on an iPhone can be installed only from their official App Store.
-In order to be accepted by the App Store, an app has to undergo strict scrutiny and pass a list of quality and safety criteria.
+Apple has a straightforward philosophy: all the apps running on an iPhone can be installed only from its official App Store.
+To be accepted by the App Store, an app has to undergo strict scrutiny and pass a list of quality and safety criteria.